melissabreynolds/personalsite/cv.md

 Co-organizer and Chair, Vernacular Knowledge and Learned Tradition in Early Modern England: Movement, Practice, Reception, History of Science Society; Atlanta, GA, November 3–6, 2016

 ### Selected Conference Presentations
+“A Protestant Philosophy?
+Medicine, the Body, and the Environment in Sixteenth-Century English and German Thought,” Renaissance Society of America Annual Meeting

+Roundtable participant, Roundtable participant, “In and Out of Context: The Varieties of Contextual Reading in Early Modern Europe,” Renaissance Society of America Annual Meeting

-Roundtable participant in panel on “Collaborative Futures: Tools for Collaboration from the Making and Knowing Project,” History of Science Society Annual Meeting; Merida, Mexico, November 9, 2024
+Roundtable participant, “Collaborative Futures: Tools for Collaboration from the Making and Knowing Project,” History of Science Society Annual Meeting; Merida, Mexico, November 9, 2024

 “Henry Dyngley’s Digital Library: How a New Open-Access Platform is Enabling the Digital Reconstruction of a Sixteenth-Century Manuscript Collection,” International Congress on Medieval Studies, May 9–11, 2024